StevensND/ue4-emuswitch-60fps/Sonic Racing Crossworlds/readme.md

 I suggest you to take a look at [this guide](https://rentry.co/howtoget60fps)

+> [!NOTE]
+According to this guide the OC that I'm using it's safe.
+So don't worry.

+I'm a Switch OLED user (Mariko).
 I tested the mod using:

 **Docked Mode**